gooddata/gooddata-python-sdk/CONTRIBUTING.md

 1. Ensure you have at minimum Python 3.9 installed; Python 3.8 and 3.7 are optional for multi-environment tests

    This repo uses [tox](https://tox.readthedocs.io/en/latest/) and by default will try to run tests against all supported versions.
-You can run `tox -e py39` to limit tests to just one environment.
+If you have only subset of supported python interpreters installed, see [Run tests](#run-tests) section for information how to limit tests only to your subset.

+2. Create your fork of `gooddata-python-sdk` repository

-2. Clone and setup environment:
+3. Clone and setup environment:

     ```bash
-    git clone git@github.com:gooddata/gooddata-python-sdk.git
+    git clone git@github.com:<your_user>/gooddata-python-sdk.git
     cd gooddata-python-sdk
+    git remote add upstream git@github.com:gooddata/gooddata-python-sdk.git
     make dev
     # activate venv
     source .venv/bin/activate